BSOD2528/Profile/README.md

 ---

 Welcome people!
 I am bsod and I am a hobby programmer in Python.
-Started learning C# and Kotlin for personal projects.
+Started learning C and Kotlin for personal projects.
 More will come in the future as ideas do pop up.
 You can check out my [**website**](https://bsod2528.me).
 Feel free to contact me via Discord and by email.
 Information given below don't worry lmao.
 Yeah thats basically it and I don't know how to explain more on myself.
 Peace

- You might be wondering why I have bsod2528 at the top and contact me as BSOD#0067, its because Discord randomized my discriminator once again so yeah pain.

-- Discord - **bsod#0067**
+- Discord - **thebluescreenofdeath**
 - Email - **bsod2528@proton.me**

 ---